sungjinwoo-monarch/sungjinwoo-monarch/README.md

 ##  Highlights

-* 🥇 Winner of one of Northeast India's largest 48-hour AI Hackathons.
+* 🥇 Winner of TechSprint Northeast India's largest 48 hour AI Hackathon.
-* 🎤 Represented Manipur as an Exhibitor at an AI Summit.
+* 🎤 Represented Manipur as an Exhibitor at AI Summit 2026 under the Government of Manipur.
 * 🚀 Passionate about Artificial Intelligence, Automation, and Full-Stack Development.

 If you find any of my projects interesting, feel free to explore my repositories, share your feedback, and consider giving a ⭐ to the projects you find valuable.
 I'm always open to connecting with fellow developers, builders, and technology enthusiasts.